 Teenagers Were the First to Wear T-Shirts Solo

 Who else would be better at setting a rebellious trend?
-High schoolers started wearing T-shirts by themselves in the 40s.
-They would even add decorations like fringe or sew-on patches for style.
-It was a unique way for young people to express themselves.
-Teenagers were still in the minority of people wearing them as regular shirts, but they were loving the new style.
+High schoolers started wearing T-shirts by themselves in the 1940s.
+Some would even add decorations like fringe or sew-on patches for style.
+It was a unique way for young people to express themselves, and the generations that followed would take the T-shirt even further past its imagined limits.

 Photo: Wikimedia Commons

-Fitzgerald and teenagers weren’t the only ones to shape the history of premium T-shirts.
-Even with their shiny new name, they primarily remained as undershirts until the 50s.
-But when Marlon Brando wore a premium white T-shirt alone in A Streetcar Named Desire, markets exploded with a demand for his look.
+Even with their new name, T-shirts primarily remained as undershirts until the 50s.
+But when Marlon Brando wore a white T-shirt in A Streetcar Named Desire, markets exploded with a demand for his look.
 The style was officially in for good.